siraajkudtarkar/CS167/Labs/Lab7/CS167_Lab7.md

     sudo spctl --master-enable
     ```

-    See more details about MacOS [GateKeeper](https://www.makeuseof.com/how-to-disable-gatekeeper-mac/).
+    See more details about macOS [GateKeeper](https://www.makeuseof.com/how-to-disable-gatekeeper-mac/).

 ---